+- Never criticize particularly publicly

-- Steven D Dalton - "There is no such thing as 'constructive criticism' " (Personal conversation) - Never criticize particularly publicly - Never, ever say anything negative about your spouse - Never put down anyone - We offend the Spirit when we put down others, when we constantly criticize, speak negatively or in a derogatory manner to or of others - For the Strength of Youth Pamphlet: "Do not insult others or put them down, even in joking.
+- No such thing as constructive criticism

+- Never say anything negative about your spouse

+- Never put down anyone

+- We offend the Spirit when we put down others, when we constantly criticize, speak negatively or in a derogatory manner to or of others

+- For the Strength of Youth Pamplet:

+"Do not insult others or put them down, even in joking.
 Speak kindly and positively about others so you can fulfill the Lord's commandment to love one another.
 When you use good language, you invite the Spirit to be with you."